General GYN Services

 Learn more below about the important benefits of a yearly Pap and GYN exam, mammograms as determined by your age and family history, and monthly breast self-exams.
-Also, explore your options for contraception and our specialized GYN services, including treatments for menstrual irregularities, tubal sterilization abnormal Pap results, pelvic pain, sexually transmitted diseases (STDs), menopause, decreased sexual desire and hormone replacement therapy.
+Also, explore your options for contraception and our specialized GYN services, including treatments for menstrual irregularities, tubal sterilization abnormal Pap results, pelvic pain, sexually transmitted diseases (STDs), menopause, decreased sexual desire and Bio-Identical Hormone Pellets.

 A breast exam is an integral part of your yearly exam.
 If required, you can take advantage of mammography services at centers convenient to your home or office.
 Women’s Health Now focuses on all aspects of breast health.
 Your physician at Women’s Health Now may refer you to a breast specialist for diagnostic services, such as ultrasound and biopsy, in addition to mammograms.

 While a breast exam is a part of your yearly exam, we encourage you to follow the American Cancer Society’s guidelines for monthly breast self-exams for women 20 and older.
 The American Cancer Society also recommends:

 - All women between 20 and 40 years old should have their breasts examined by a physician every three years and have an initial mammogram between 35 and 40.

 - Women over 40 should have a mammogram and a physician’s exam every year.